-• Control Environment - We have a strong tradition of good corporate governance and are committed to maintaining high standards of integrity, openness, probity and accountability.
+Control Environment - We have a strong tradition of good corporate governance and are committed to maintaining high standards of integrity, openness, probity and accountability.
 A formal Code of Ethics is communicated to all staff, including new recruits.
 We have maintained a separate Whistleblowing Policy since 2016, under which whistleblowers can raise concerns in confidence through an independent third party, who then reports cases to the Audit and Risk Management Committee.
-In January 2021, we also adopted a separate Anti-Fraud Policy to promote an ethical culture and emphasize our "zero tolerance" attitude to fraud.
-In November 2022, we further adopted a separate Anti-Bribery and Corruption Policy to further promote a healthy corporate culture and high standards of integrity and ethics.
+In January 2021 and November 2022, we adopted a separate Anti-Fraud Policy and an Anti-Bribery and Corruption Policy respectively to promote an ethical corporate culture and emphasize our "zero tolerance" attitude to fraud, bribery and corruption.
+In November 2023, we updated the Anti-Fraud Policy to further reinforce a healthy and desired corporate culture and high standards of integrity and ethics.
 During the year, no material related issues were raised.